Uma longhouse

-Villages are built alongside river banks and are made up of one or more communal Uma longhouses and single-storey family houses known as lalep.
+Villages are built alongside riverbanks and are made of one or more communal Uma longhouses and single-story family houses called lalep.
 Villages housed up to 300 people and the larger villages were divided into sections along patrilineal clans of families with their own uma.
-Rusuk were dwellings for widows and bachelors which are similar to the family longhouse but without an altar.
-The uma is the centre of social, religious, and political life and it is here where every village member of egalitarian Mentawai society is able to contribute meetings about matters affecting the community.
+Rusuk were dwellings for widows and bachelors, similar to the family longhouse but without an altar.
+The uma is the centre of social, religious, and political life, where every village member of egalitarian Mentawai society contributes to meetings about matters affecting the community.
 Like many Indonesians, Mentawaians believe in a separable soul that leaves the body upon death becoming a ghost.
 To protect themselves from these spirits, fetish sticks are placed by the entrances of the log wall that surrounds and fortifies the village and forms a stockade for cattle.